pentagram-lang/pentagram-ideas/plans/objects.md

-# Tacit ideas / Plans / Objects
+# Pentagram ideas / Plans / Objects

 Everything is an object, including instances of primitive types and modules.
 Everything can have methods, properties, setters, etc.